LouisAmphibian/Contract_Management_System/README.md

-# Gym Contract Monthly Claim System (CMCS)
+# Contractly- Contract Monthly Claim System (CMCS)

 # Description
-The Gym Contract Monthly Claim System (CMCS) is a software application designed to simplify the management and processing of monthly claims linked to gym memberships.
-The system automates the claim submission and approval processes, tracks payment statuses, and maintains a comprehensive audit trail of all transactions.
+**Contractly**  is a Contract Monthly Claim System (CMCS) is a software application designed to simplify the management and processing of monthly claims linked to existing or new contract.
+It simplifies and automates the processes of submitting, approving, and tracking monthly claims.
+The system provides complete visibility into payment statuses and maintains a detailed audit trail of all transactions and administrative actions.

 ## Prerequisites
 ###Online